Gender Inclusive Care and Intersectionality: A Guide for Perinatal Care Providers

 Service Fees

-If learners access the course on your Learning Management System:
+If learners access the course on your Learning Management System there is a one time $5,000 Operational Support Fee

-If your learners will access the course on OUR website you have a choice of Service Levels:
+If your learners will access the course on OUR website, you have a choice of Service Levels:

 Level 1: